 In alignment with the Roseville City School District board goals, the Professional Development Advisory Committee (PDAC) plan was developed to create a comprehensive three-year professional development plan for the District.
 Training is provided to administrators and teachers that align with this plan during four professional development days.
 In addition, the school sites are provided three additional professional development days to focus on school site goals.
-The current PDAC focus is writing and every teacher attends three development days in the school year to support this focus.

-Other areas of professional development at Catheryn Gates include: English Language Development Module training during staff meeting dates and Professional Learning Communities (Wednesday PLC schedule) in support of the district focus and development.
+Other areas of professional development at Catheryn Gates include: Analysis of Data in order to improve instruction, Positive Behavior Interventions and Supports, Zones of Regulation, and Professional Learning Communities (Wednesday PLC schedule) in support of the district focus and development.